huaweicloud-latam/knowledge-base/docs/management-and-governance/iam/user-federation-keycloak-openid.md

 To perform Huawei Cloud user federation, users must first exist.
 If there is no user created in Keycloak, create a user.
 Navigate to the “Realm Settings” section and click on “OpenID Endpoint Configuration” in the “Endpoints” subsection.

 {% include image.html post=page.path file="image13.png" %}
-{% include image.html post=page.path file="image14.png)
+{% include image.html post=page.path file="image14.png" %}

-Note the following parameters, which will need to be configured on the service provider (Huawei Cloud" %} side: “authorization\_endpoint” and “jwks\_uri”.
+Note the following parameters, which will need to be configured on the service provider (Huawei Cloud) side: “authorization_endpoint” and “jwks_uri”.

 {% include image.html post=page.path file="image15.png" %}

-In the web browser, navigate to the hyperlink for the “jwks\_uri” parameter copied above and make a note of the key.
+In the web browser, navigate to the hyperlink for the “jwks_uri” parameter copied above and make a note of the key.

 {% include image.html post=page.path file="image16.png" %}